Lubiekwadraty/scanner_raspberry_pi_project/scanner/README.md

 	python -m ensurepip --upgrade

    If it didin't work, you need to use second option that is described here: https://pip.pypa.io/en/stable/installation/
-3. Install OpenCV for Python:
+4. Install OpenCV for Python:

 	pip install opencv-python

-4. `pyzbar` - a Python library for barcode and QR code reading:
+5. `pyzbar` - a Python library for barcode and QR code reading:

 	pip install pyzbar

-5. `paho-mqtt` - a Python MQTT client library:
+6. `paho-mqtt` - a Python MQTT client library:

 	pip install paho-mqtt

-6. `StringUtils` - a library to validate, manipulate and generate strings:
+7. `StringUtils` - a library to validate, manipulate and generate strings:

 	pip install python-string-utils

-7.Read the comments in scanner.py, they might be usefull if something didin't work, last comment is crucial for program
+8. Read the comments in scanner.py, they might be usefull if something didin't work, last comment is crucial for program

 ## Usage